eepylaurie/42-ft_printf/README.md

 5. Accumulate and return the total printed count.

 This mirrors the core behavior of `printf()` while keeping implementation simple and modular.

+## 🧬 Data Structures

+The implementation uses only simple data structures:
+- the **format string** (input),
+- a **loop** index,
+- a **va_list** to access variadic arguments,
+- small **local integers** for counting and number hangling.
+These are sufficient because values are printed immediately without storing or buffering, keeping the design simple, efficient, and compliant with the project requirements.